Women in China: Developments in the People's Republic of China

 To fight the tenacity of tradition, Article 3 of the 1980 Marriage Law continued to ban concubinage, polygamy, and bigamy.
 The article forbade mercenary marriages in which a bride price or dowry is paid.
 According to Li, the traditional business of selling women in exchange for marriage returned after the law gave women the right to select their husbands.
 In 1990, 18,692 cases were investigated by Chinese authorities.

 Although the law generally prohibited the exaction of money or gifts in connection with marriage arrangements, bride price payments are still common in rural areas, though dowries have become smaller and less common.
+As of 2024, a Xi'an Jiotong University research group reported that a bride price (caili) in northern Shaanxi was an average of 131,000 yuan (US$18,416) while dowries were 61,700 yuan (US$8,630).
 In urban areas the dowry custom has nearly disappeared.
-The bride price custom has since transformed into providing gifts for the bride or her family.
+The bride price custom has often transformed into providing gifts for the bride or her family.
 Article 4 of the 1980 marriage law banned the usage of compulsion or the interference of third parties, stating: "marriage must be based upon the complete willingness of the two parties."
 As Engel argues, the law also encouraged gender equality by making daughters just as valuable as sons, particularly in the potential for old-age insurance.
 Article 8 states: "after a marriage has been registered, the woman may become a member of the man's family, or the man may become a member of the woman's family, according to the agreed wishes of the two parties."

 In 2001, the Marriage Law was further revised to protect women from the harmful social trends following China's market reforms, such as polygamy by wealthy men and underpaid female labor.
 The law was deliberated via an open revision process which included input from feminist academics and women lawyers.
 Other civil and criminal laws were also amended to better protect women's rights and interests, including the inheritance law.
 In rural areas, women are often not conferred equal property rights depending on marriage relations.

 In 2019, a government directive was released banning employers in China from posting "men preferred" or "men only" job advertising, and banning companies from asking women seeking jobs about their childbearing and marriage plans or requiring applicants to take pregnancy tests.